-As a beginner, strategic planning is a great consideration since it helps in improving faster than simple winging it (36).
+As a beginner, strategic planning is a great consideration since it helps in improving faster than simple winging it.
 The planning aids in avoiding pushing oneself so fast, and the risk of burnout.

 2. Getting the right kit

 Running is quite a cheap sport where only a pair of shorts, t-shirt and some trainers for a starter.
-However, as a professional runner, you might also spend a fortune on some GPS watches range-gears and expensive race entries (36).
-It is a requirement to invest on the right shoes and the other kits to give the best output during the exercise.
+However, as a professional runner, you might also want to invest in a decent running watch and the right shoes to maximize performance.